Kinsey penis size studies started way back in the 1950’s.

 Here’s what his research can tell us about our own size and what we can do about it.

 Some recorded race or nationality, and others did not.
-Some measured with no attention to room temperature.
+Some measured with no attention to room temperature or other environmental conditions.

 Just imagine measuring your own penis flaccid while getting out of a warm bath, flaccid after walking in the snow, erect just before sex, and with a semi from watching female beach volleyball.